Plastic-Free Toiletries: The Best Zero-Waste Products [That TSA Won’t Steal]

 Because of the texture and taste, I actually prefer Bite tablets to toothpaste in a tube.

-2022 UPDATE: Bite now also offers toothpaste tablets with fluoride.
+UPDATE: As of 2022, Bite now also offers toothpaste tablets with fluoride.
 They’re pretty different from Bite’s original formula, so I’ve a section of them to my full review of Bite and other plastic-free toothpastes.

 But by now, I’ve been using their nHap tablets for about two years, and can honestly say that my sensitivity has improved a lot in that time.
 It’s anecdotal, but hey, it’s worked really well for me.